More people have been to space

 I want to share our 'What's GREAT about this?' talk with students and businesses around the UK, focusing on the power of adventure, MENTAL FITNESS, our planet, planning and resilience.
 I will tailor make my talk specific to the audience and ensure it is age appropriate at all times and targeted to your specific situation.

-Whilst the over-riding message is about the language we use inside our own head, when we ask better questions we get better results.
-I weave this in through tales of adventure, pushing yourself out of your comfort zone, reframing past challenges and thinking differently.
+Whilst the over-riding message is about the language we use inside our own head - when we ask better questions we get better results.
+I weave this in through tales of adventure, pushing yourself out of your comfort zone, reframing past and present challenges and thinking differently.
 These strategies can be used in any aspect of life.

 Please join me for a unique, inspiring and entertaining conversation which will leave you asking better questions of yourself and your own situation, every day.